w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/04-cloudcomputing.md

 - No visibility into the machines
   - There are still servers in serverless, but they are abstracted away
   - No server management, do not have to manage any servers or scale them
-  - E.g., when you run a query on [BigQuery](https://cloud.google.com/blog/products/bigquery/separation-of-storage-and-compute-in-bigquery) you do not know how many machines were used
+  - E.g., when you run a query on [BigQuery](https://cloud.google.com/blog/products/bigquery/separation-of-storage-and-compute-in-bigquery), you do not know how many machines were used
 - Pay for what your application uses, usually per request or usage

 *(Fully) Managed*

 - Visibility and control of machines
   - You can choose the number of machines that are being used to run your application
-- Do not have to set up any machines, the management and backup are taken care for you
+- Do not have to set up any machines, the management and backup are taken care of for you
 - Pay for machine runtime, however long you run the machines and resources that your application uses

 #